pkgcore/pkgcheck/HACKING.rst

 control flows through this module is not obvious without knowing how pkgcore's commandline utils are used:

-- pkgcore's commandline glue instantiates the OptionParser
+- pkgcore's commandline glue instantiates the argument parser
 - it pulls up all available checks and transforms through the plugin system
 - grab all addon dependencies too
 - give them a chance to mangle the parser
-- the commandline glue parses options, triggering various optparse callbacks (options with a callback action and check_values, which calls check_values on all addon classes).
+- the commandline glue parses options, triggering various argparse actions, which calls check_args on all addon classes).
 - if option parsing succeeded the commandline glue calls main
 - main instantiates all active addons and sources
 - the autoplugger builds one or more pipelines